ioflo/hio/ref/hier.md

 at() sets the default nabe for the current box be() defines a special assignment action at a given nabe

-### Data Mine
+### Data Hold

-Each boxwork has an in memory database called a data mine or mine for short.
-The mine is a in-memory key-value store with special properties.
-Item values in the mine may be instances of a Bag.
-A Bag is a special dataclass instance with special properties.
-One of a Bag's special properties is that any update to dataclass field in that bag is time stamped with the ._tyme attribute.
-Python dataclasses have two types of attributes, field attributes and normal attributes.
+Each boxwork has data hold or hold for short (class Hold) that acts as a key-value store.
+The Hold is a subclass of Python dict but with special behavior.
+The items in the hold  are stored in insertion order as a hash map.

+Each entry may be either in memory only or durable on disk.
+Each durable item is a write through cache to an LMDB sub database.
+The key in the  LMDB database for the written entry is the same as the key in the in-memory cache.

+Durability support for the Hold is configuable.
+When the Hold is confurgured to be durable, the class of item value determines whether of not that item is durable.
+When the Hold is not configured to be durable then even for durable instances there is no durability.

+Durable item values are subclasses of CanDom which is a special dataclass.
+CanDom instances will synchronize with the LMDB sub database when the item is assigned to the Hold.
+Updates to CanDom fields will automatically write through to the database.
+Reads are all in-memory access.
+CanDom is also a subclass of TymeDom which has the special property of tyme stamping updates of field values given it is assigned a tymth() closure to some Tymist.

+While any Python object can be a Hold item value, typically using a subclass of TymeDom enables the ability to check for updates by tyme.

+Python dataclasses have two types of attributes, field attributes and non-field attributes.
+TymeDom and CanDom use non-field attributes to imbue them with special behaviors.

-The ._tyme normal attribute is used to track the cycle tyme whenever on of its field attributes is updated.
+The ._tyme non-field attribute is used to track the cycle tyme whenever on of its field attributes is updated.

-The actions in each box use the shared mine to communicate and manage data in a flow based programming sense.
-The buffers between behaviors (actions) are stored in the mine.
-Defining the box work also means defining the items in the mine.
+The actions in each box use the shared Hold to communicate and manage data in a flow based programming sense.
+The buffers between behaviors (actions) are stored in the Hold.
+Defining the box work also means defining the items in the Hold.

-### Data Dock

-In the future the boxwork will also support on on-disk durable key-value store that may be used to manage durable data in a flow based programming sense.
-The is called the data dock.
-This is not exclusive as individual items in the data mine could be special dataclasses that have a read/write through cache to durable storage.